DrDynamic/plox/README.md

     - If a number is compared to a boolean, the boolean is converted into a number (true == 1.0 / false == 0.0)
 - optional semicolons
 - REPL
+- If condition
+- Scope and Block
+- Logical operators AND, OR

 ## TBD
+- Logical operator XOR
 - import native modules
 - Classes
 - Array data structure with dynamic types
+- Foreach loops
 - Single Inheritance like Java
 - this keyword
 - Methods